 If the show is an indictment of the Soviet Union’s secrecy, it’s also a testament to its citizens.
 An English professor of mine once said that Russians were good at suffering.
 I forget the poetry of her quote, but Shcherbina alludes to it when he makes a speech to spur local volunteers.
 They might not be Russian, but three of them stand up to go on a foray that’s sure to be fatal.

 The most tense scene, by far, is the conscripts shovelling debris from the roof.
 Watching Chernobyl, and First Man, I’ve realized that I gravitate to historical drama.
-Nothing is as terrifying as things that have already happened.
-There’s a dread that, no matter how extraordinary, they could happen again, and they might not be surmountable next time.
+Nothing is as terrifying as things that have happened.
+There’s a dread that, no matter how extraordinary, they could happen again … and next time, they might not be surmountable.